Little Italy, London: Crime

 The area is notable for being home to mobsters such as Charles "Darby" Sabini, the Cortesi brothers and later Bert "Battles" Rossi and Albert Dimes.
-Frank Mifsud and the Messina Brothers are Maltese heritage mobsters from the area.
+Frank Mifsud (associate of Bernie Silver and James Humphreys) and the Messina Brothers are Maltese heritage mobsters from the area.

 During the interwar years the area was home to an Italian mob led by Charles 'Darby' Sabini who became known as the protector of Little Italy.
-Due to a lack policing and serious corruption in law enforcement, the group lead by Sabini would dominate the race courses and extortion rackets of the west end clubs while protecting Italians around England.
-Due to his position of influence within the community he would enforce his own laws such as raising the drinking age to 21.
+Due to a lack policing and serious corruption in law enforcement, the group led by Sabini would dominate the race courses and extortion rackets of the west end clubs while protecting Italians around England.
+Due to his position of influence within the community he would enforce his own laws such as raising the drinking age to 21 as he was a strict Roman Catholic.
 Later, after Italy declared war on the UK, Sabini and the top members of his gang would be interned and their assets confiscated which led to his downfall.
 In the 1950s to 1990s younger members of the gang and other London born Italians would continue to work together to protect Little Italy and people like Bert Rossi and Albert Dimes would establish connections with the Italian-American Mafia, although they would work as freelancers and only team up on occasion.
 Now the area has a very low crime rate as gentrification has meant that poverty is no longer common there.